 When you crop an image, the source image file is changed on disk.
 It is recommended that you keep a backup copy of the image file if you have to revert to the original image.

 Preview the image and ensure that it meets your expectations.
 If not, select Edit > Undo Crop to revert to the original image.

 You can undo the effect of the Crop command and revert to the original image file until you quit Dreamweaver, or edit the file using an external image-editing application.

 Sharpening increases the contrast of pixels around the edges of objects to increase the image’s definition or sharpness.

 Save your changes by selecting File > Save, or revert to the original image by selecting Edit > Undo Sharpen.

-You can only undo the effect of the Sharpen command (and revert to the original image file) prior to saving the page containing the image.
-After you save the page, the changes made to the image are permanently saved.
+You can only undo the effect of the Sharpen command and revert to the original image file before you save the page containing the image.
+After you save the page, the changes made to the image are permanent.

-Brightness/Contrast modifies the contrast or brightness of pixels in an image.
-This affects the highlights, shadows, and midtones of an image.
-You typically use Brightness/Contrast when correcting images that are too dark or too light.
+Brightness and Contrast option modifies the contrast or brightness of pixels in an image.
+This option affects the highlights, shadows, and midtones of an image.
+You typically use Brightness and Contrast when correcting images that are too dark or too light.